Wise Men Go Home

 The tenth is for madness and unconsciousness.

-And in the Odyssey, as Homer tells it, the Cyclops in his cave is the model of barbaric behavior, not just because he terrorizes Odysseus and his men and eats his guests, or because “he has no meetings, no old ways, doesn’t plow the ground or sail a ship and lives alone, rough with his wife and child” but because Odysseus can so easily fool him.
+In the Odyssey Homer tells us the Cyclops, alone and brutal in his cave, is the model of barbaric behavior, not just because he terrorizes Odysseus and his men and eats his guests, or because “he has no meetings, no old ways, doesn’t plow the ground or sail a ship and lives alone, rough with his wife and child” but because Odysseus can so easily fool him.
 To be drunk enough to pass out unconscious and have your eye poked out by a trickster, doesn’t make you sympathetic, it makes you a fool.
 When he comes crashing down, the Cyclops lands not on a warm soft bed, but a cold stone floor, a hard reality, but a true one.
 He is everything the Greeks rightly despised.

 Finally, in a myth about the beginning of wine, the gods give us the same message.